znsio/specmatic-documentation/documentation/service_virtualization_tutorial.md

 }
 ```

-The consumer sends the header `X-auth-token` in the request but the API gateway replaces it at runtime with `X-internal-id` and forwards the request to the backend.
+Note how the consumer sends the header `X-auth-token` in the request.
+The API gateway replaces it at runtime with `X-internal-id`, and forwards the request to the backend (note that the specification declares the header `X-internal-id`, not `X-auth-token`).

 The specification as-is will not accept the above frontend expectation, without a small modification, which can be achieved using Specmatic's `stub_load_contract` hook.